Kurondt/SMN-Tubes-IF2224/README.md

 3. **Output**

-   - Prints all identified tokens.
+   - Prints all identified tokens and Parsetree result.
-   - If lexical errors occur, the program will print error messages in the terminal.
+   - If lexical or syntax errors occur, the program will print error messages in the terminal

 ---